 Considered one of the most technically difficult works for the violin, the piece is in three movements:

 - Allegro moderato (D major)

 There is no break or pause between the second and third movements.

-In the pilot episode of the Amazon Prime Instant Video series Mozart in the Jungle parts of the last movement are played by Joshua Bell.
-It was also used in 2002 Chinese drama film “Together” in the last scenes, and used in the soundtrack to the 2011 American documentary film Jiro Dreams of Sushi.
+In the pilot episode of the Amazon Prime Instant Video series, Mozart in the Jungle parts of the last movement is played by Joshua Bell.
+It was also used in the 2002 Chinese drama film “Together” in the last scenes, and used in the soundtrack to the 2011 American documentary film Jiro Dreams of Sushi.